juju/docs/src/en/reference-constraints.md

-If a constraint is defined that cannot be fulfilled by any machine in the environment, no machine will be provisioned, and an error will be printed in the machine's entry in juju status.
+If a constraint is defined that cannot be fulfilled by any machine in the environment, no machine will be provisioned, and an error will be printed in the machine's entry in Juju status.

-Constraint defaults can be set on an environment or on specific services by using the set-constraints command (see juju help set-constraints).
+Constraint defaults can be set on an environment or on specific services by using the set-constraints command (see `juju help set-constraints`).
 Constraints set on the environment or on a service can be viewed by using the get- constraints command.
 In addition, you can specify constraints when executing a command by using the --constraints flag (for commands that support it).